shidoosh/HTML-CSS/README.md

 # HTML-CSS
-HTML/CSS projects that demonstrate a basic understanding of front end web development.
+HTML/CSS projects that demonstrate a basic understanding of markup languages.